Key facts

 Course overview

 Data is the future of business.
-Deakin’s Bachelor of Commerce/Bachelor of Business Analytics helps you build a foundation of commerce and business analytics knowledge that is invaluable to employers worldwide.
+Deakin's Bachelor of Commerce/Bachelor of Business Analytics helps you build a foundation of commerce and business analytics knowledge that is invaluable to employers worldwide.
 Develop critical analysis skills to turn data into strategies that drive business success.
-Learn how to interpret data and information and combine it with a strong foundation across all areas of commerce.
+Learn how to interpret data and information and combine it with a strong foundation across all areas of business.

-The commerce component of this combined course is designed to help you find a discipline that fits your professional aspirations.
+The commerce component of this combined course is designed to help you find and enter a discipline that fits your professional aspirations.
 Led by teachers who are active in their fields, the business analytics component is informed by IT professionals from leading technology companies, business and the government sector.
 With such strong connections to industry, you will become well versed in the latest strategies and trends.

 Want to analyse complex data systems through in-demand business skills?